destinymullens/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 # Data-preprocessing

-In this tutorial, a child has a yet unknown disease.
+In this tutorial, a child has an unknown disease.
 His parents are healthy.
-We will try to identify the genetic variation that is responsible for the disease using the exome sequencing data from both parents and the child.
+We will try to identify the genetic variation responsible for the disease using exome sequencing data from both parents and the child.

-Most of the data pre-processing have already be done on the raw exome sequencing.
+Most of the data pre-processing has already been completed for the raw exome sequencing.
 The raw exome sequences were mapped on `hg19` version of the human genome.
 So, for each family member, we will start with one BAM file with mapping results.

 > ### {% icon hands_on %} Hands-on: Data pre-processing
 >